Rman723/scrap_yard/scrap_yard/readme.txt

-Probably not the best but my first esx script
+Probably not the best but my first esx script.
+Give input as to what you want to see.

 you will need Lenzh-Chopshop-V2 https://forum.cfx.re/t/release-esx-lenzh-chopshop-v2/458261/385

+IT NEEDS TO BE NAMED scrap_yard NO MATTER WHAT!!!!